WebMonitor.fyi logoWebMonitor.fyi

 Is price monitoring software legal?

 Reading publicly available web pages is legal under US law and most other jurisdictions.
-WebMonitor uses standard web requests at reasonable intervals, respects robots.txt as a baseline guideline, and does not bypass paywalls or login walls.
+WebMonitor uses standard web requests at reasonable intervals and does not bypass paywalls or login walls — if a page sits behind one, the monitor reports it rather than working around it.
 Anti-scraping case law (HiQ v.
 LinkedIn, etc.) has generally found public-page scraping permissible.
 We do not, however, provide legal advice — for high-volume commercial monitoring, check with counsel.

 Will retailers block the monitoring?